zslwyuan/Light-HLS/README.md

 In this part, Light-HLS will transform the IR code according to the FPGA characteristics for optimization.

+A. Function Level:

+(A.1)Function Instantiation: In C/C++ source code, a function might be reused to process different data.
+For CPU, the function can be consistent for different data source during compilation.
+However, for FPGA, if the function processes data with different structures, e.g. they are partitioned with different factors, [the function needs to be instantiated by Light-HLS for different data](https://github.com/zslwyuan/Light-HLS/tree/master/Implementations/HI_FunctionInstantiation), for different analysis and optimizations.

 (1) GEPLowering: GEP is an operation in LLVM to get the element pointer for the accesses to arrays.
 An array could have multiple dimensions and GEP helps to map the accesses to array to the exact memory address.
 However, the on-chip memory of FPGA are mainly BRAMs, which are actually "single-dimension".
 In order to ensure that the instructions can get data from BRAMs, Light-HLS lowers the GEP to those exact operations of address calculation.
 For example, for the access B\[i\]\[j\] to the array B\[70\]\[20\], Light-HLS will [transform the GEP operation into the multiplication and addition](https://github.com/zslwyuan/Light-HLS/tree/master/Implementations/HI_SeparateConstOffsetFromGEP), e.g. i*20+j.

 (2) Loop Extraction: This is an optimization for loop level optimization.
 In HLS, the functions processing independent objects can be run concurrently.
 Therefore, extracting the loops into functions can help to raise the parallelism among loops.
 In LLVM-9.0.0, [LoopExtractor Pass](https://llvm.org/doxygen/LoopExtractor_8cpp.html) has been implemented.